Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 This describes how coordination unfolds across time.
 Contribution is realised, recorded, interpreted, and extended into future commitment.

-**Interpretive ordering (backward):**
+**Interpretive reconstruction (backward):**
-Observed outcomes → recorded information → interpreted expectation (trust) → deployed commitment
+Trust or credibility judgement → supporting signal → observed record or trace → attributed contribution history

-This describes how participants reconstruct and evaluate the system from realised states.
-It reflects the retrospective interpretation through which expectation and credibility are formed.
+This describes how participants reconstruct the evidential basis of an existing judgement by moving backward from trust or credibility to the signals, observations, traces, and contribution history taken to support it.

 These orderings do not represent different systems.
 They are distinct perspectives on the same underlying coordination process.

-The forward ordering describes operation.
+The forward ordering describes how contribution is realised through operation.
-The backward ordering describes interpretation.
+Interpretive reconstruction describes how an existing judgement is traced backward to its attributed evidential basis.

-Together, they capture the bidirectional nature of temporal coordination: action generates signals, and signals inform future action.
+Together, the two orderings show that action produces outcomes or traces from which signals may form, while interpretation reconstructs the contribution history those signals are taken to represent.

 ## 13.10 Imbalance and Failure